kopp/minipython/docs/devguide/installation.rst

 ~~~~~

 These steps will cover the basic flavors of Linux and working with the
-micro:bit and MicroPython.
+micro:bit and MiniPython.
 See also the specific sections for Raspberry Pi,
 Debian/Ubuntu, and Red Hat Fedora/Centos.